 Water quality and climate change impacts will be significant there, and studies and conservation plans like those conducted at the Mobile Bay National Estuary Program will always be looking for scientifically-adept staff.

 Private industry in Alabama is also a major market for graduates with environmental science degrees.
 BASF is the largest chemical company in the world, and their three Alabama plants are steady and lucrative sources of employment for chemists, biochemists, and environmental compliance specialists.
 The company's environmental scientists achieved a Virtually Zero Waste Facility certification at the Huntsville plant in 2017.

-There is plenty of work to be done in Alabama and solid money to be made while doing it, from a mean annual salary of $42,870 for agricultural inspectors to a cool $73,550 for environmental scientists (according to the Bureau of Labor Statistics).
+There is plenty of work to be done in Alabama and solid money to be made while doing it, from a mean annual salary of $65,160 for environmental scientists to a cool $71,230 for conservation scientists.

 Master's in Environmental Science in Alabama